zorenleolumosbog/archintel-article-dashboard-in-laravel-vue/README.md

 ## Requirements
-Git is required to clone this repo or just down directly the zip file
+Git is required to clone this repo or just download directly the zip file

 XAMPP is required to install PHP and MySQL